 You want to make sure that your tomato plants have plenty of room for their root system, so using deep pots is best.

-Minimum size for a container is at least the size of a 5 gallon bucket, but the bigger the container the better.
+The minimum size for a container is at least the size of a 5-gallon bucket, but the bigger the container the better.
 You want to make sure the container you use to grow your tomato plants are very deep.
 Tomato plants require a lot of space for their root systems.

 If you are reusing a pot for your tomato plants, you will want to clean and disinfect them before reusing it.